 Building collapse: Lagos Assembly to summon officials

-There are indications that the Lagos State House of Assembly may summon government officials to answer questions in relation to the recent collapse of a multi-storey building in the Ikoyi area of the State.
+There are indications that the Lagos State House of Assembly may summon government officials to answer questions regarding the collapse of a 21-storey building in Ikoyi on Monday.

-While commending rescue efforts being carried out by agencies of the State government in collaboration with security bodies and private partners, Akinsanya sympathised with families of victims of the incident.
+While commending rescue efforts by agencies of the state government in collaboration with security bodies and private partners, Akinsanya sympathised with the families of the victims of the incident.

 According to him, “I sympathise with the families of those affected and I want them to take heart and look unto God for the strength to bear the tragic incident,” he said just as he prayed that the tragedy would be the last the State would record.